suffolklibraries/lgc/content/collections/events/streets-with-attitude-workshops.md

     content:
       -
         type: text
-        text: 'The final element of this project is a series of exciting workshops for anyone on wheels;' -
+        text: 'This project is a series of exciting workshops for anyone on wheels;' -
     type: paragraph
     content: